Spencer Abraham

-Edward Spencer Abraham (born June 12, 1952) is an American attorney, author, and politician who served as the tenth United States Secretary of Energy from 2001 to 2005, under President George W. Bush.
-A member of the Republican Party, Abraham previously served as a United States Senator from Michigan from 1995 to 2001.
-Abraham is one of the founders of the Federalist Society, and a co-founder of the Harvard Journal of Law and Public Policy.
-As of 2023, he remains the last Republican to serve as a U.S. senator from Michigan.
+Edward Spencer Abraham (born June 12, 1952) is an American attorney, author, and politician who served as the 10th United States secretary of energy from 2001 to 2005, under President George W. Bush.
+A member of the Republican Party, he previously served as a United States Senator from Michigan from 1995 to 2001.
+Abraham is one of the founders of the Federalist Society, and a co-founder of the Harvard Journal of Law & Public Policy.
+As of 2025, he is the last Republican to have served as a U.S. senator from Michigan.

 Education and family

 Abraham was born in East Lansing, Michigan, the son of Juliette Elizabeth (Sear), a member of the Michigan Republican State Central Committee, and Eddie Joseph Abraham.
 He is a graduate of East Lansing High School.
 Of Lebanese descent, Abraham is married to Jane Abraham, chair of the Susan B. Anthony List.
 They have three children.
 He holds a Juris Doctor (J.D.) degree from Harvard University, and is a 1974 Honors College graduate of Michigan State University.
-In 1978, while at Harvard Law School, Abraham helped found the Harvard Journal of Law and Public Policy.
-It became one of the official journals of the Federalist Society, which was founded in 1982.
+In 1978, while at Harvard Law School, Abraham helped found the Harvard Journal of Law & Public Policy, which became one of the official journals of the Federalist Society, which was founded in 1982.